tessy1234/data_science/statistics/readme.md

 The claim that men eat more hot wings than women is a real effect.

 B)
-The probability density function of Z was calculated by the convolution of pdf1 and pdf2 with mean and variance:
+The probability density function of Z was calculated by the convolution of PDF1 and PDF2 with mean and variance of PDF(Z):

 E(Z)=E(X)+E(Y) and Var(Z)=Var(X)+Var(Y)